 A boating accident can turn a pleasant day on one of New England’s peaceful waterways into a catastrophe.
-Boating accident injuries can be severe and permanent, and in the most serious cases, deadly.
+Boating accident injuries can be severe and cause permanent injuries.
+In more serious cases, they can be deadly.

-At the Law Offices of Jeffrey S. Glassman in Boston, our boating accident attorneys have the skills and experience to handle your case and recover the maximum compensation for you and your family.
+At the Law Offices of Jeffrey S. Glassman in Boston, boating accidents are one of our practice areas.
+Our attorneys have the skills and experience to handle your boating accident case and recover maximum compensation for your injuries for you and your family.

-Our boat accident attorneys know all too well how a boating accident can upend your life.
-Our team of caring and compassionate attorneys will work tirelessly to get you the compensation you deserve to move forward.
-We accept cases on a contingency fee basis, so there’s no cost to you unless we’re able to recover money.
+Our attorneys know all too well how a boating accident can upend your life.
+Our team of caring and compassionate attorneys will work tirelessly to get you the relief you need to move forward.
+We work on cases on a contingency fee basis, so there’s no out-of-pocket costs unless we’re able to recover money for you.

-Our boating accident lawyers are uniquely equipped to handle all types of boating accident cases.
+Our boating accident attorneys are uniquely equipped to handle all types of boating accident cases.
 Whether your boating accident involved a drunk or otherwise negligent boat operator, a defective boat or boating equipment, or a jet ski or water-skiing accident, our attorneys are ready to roll up their sleeves and fight for you.
-We have successfully handled all types of personal injury cases throughout Massachusetts.
+We have successfully handled all types of boating accident and injury cases throughout Massachusetts.

-With more than 20 years of experience in personal injury law, the Law Offices of Jeffrey S. Glassman has been on the winning end of a wide variety of boating accident claims, including boating accident claims involving:
+With more than 20 years of experience in personal injury law, the Law Offices of Jeffrey S. Glassman has been on the winning end of a wide variety of boating accident claims, including those involving: